-Funding for the basic maintenance of the Park (eg grass cutting and tree maintenance) done by Meadfleet comes from the residents for Edison Fields.
-Funds paid by the estate residents also maintain the green space in the estate itself.
+Funding for the basic maintenance of the Park (eg grass cutting, hedge cutting, tree maintenance and gate repair) comes out of a modest, fixed, sum put aside for the purpose from the annual charge made by Meadfleet to residents of Edison Fields.
+Funds paid by the estate residents primarily maintain the green space in the estate itself.

 Funds for the enhancements and improvements to the Park done by the Friends come from money raised at events, sponsorship, help from Local Councillors and Grants – together with the time and effort put in by the Directors , Committee and Members of FOPP.

 Below is the current management plan agreed between Meadfleet with input from FOPP.

 FOPP Projects and Maintenance Work

 Many of the projects have been done by FOPP members; Open Country, who help people with disabilities to access the countryside, also visit the Park regularly to do work on these projects and maintenance such as cutting back overgown ‘thug’ weed areas.
 We encourage Friends to take on the regular maintenance of different areas they are interested in themselves eg work on the community orchard, or around the entrances.
 There are posts about all these projects on the website, you can use search on the right hand side of the page to find them.
 If you are interested in helping contact us on firstname.lastname@example.org